MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/page-canvas-components.md

 ![Create a canvas component.](media/add-component-to-model-app/component-creation-for-canvas-lib.png "Create a canvas component")

-### Importing and using canvas component in the custom page
+### Importing and using canvas component in a custom page
-Custom pages can use the components from the library in the environment.
-Click on "Get more components" buttton at the bottom of the add control left navigation area.
+Custom pages can use the components from the canvas component library created or imported in the current environment.
+You can lick on "Get more components" buttton at the bottom of the add control left navigation area.

 ![Import a canvas component.](media/add-component-to-model-app/import-component-custom-page.png "import a canvas component")